How to visit Santiago Island

 Located to the northwest of Santa Cruz, Santiago Island is usually visited on a Galapagos cruise as it is not an island we visit on day trips from Santa Cruz.

 The most frequented visitor site by the cruise vessels is Puerto Egas, in James Bay on the western side of the island.
-It’s a fantastic site for snorkelling (hopefully observing marine iguanas grazing on algae as well as marine turtles) and spotting a healthy cross-section of wildlife.
+It’s a good site for snorkelling and spotting a healthy cross-section of wildlife.

 The port is named after Héctor Egas, who started a doomed salt mining operation on the island back in the 1920s, which lasted until the 1960s.
 It’s said that early tourists to the islands encountered an employee of Mr. Egas here — he was waiting for his boss to return from the mainland and was a true castaway, living alone here for four whole years.
 Today, not much remains of this human settlement, bar some crumbling walls and floors at the bay.